arangodb/arangodb/Documentation/UserManual/Foxx.md

 application (starting at `/home/user` in our example):

     apps/
+      databases/
+        _system/
           my_app/
             manifest.json
             app.js

-This is your application.
+This is your application, and you're ready to use it.

 Testing the application
 -----------------------

-Now your application is ready to be tested.
 Start ArangoDB as follows:

     $ arangod --javascript.dev-app-path /home/user/apps /tmp/fancy_db

+If you chose a different directory name, you need to replace `/home/user/apps` with the actual directory name of course.
+Replace `/tmp/fancy_db` with the directory your database data is located in.

-This will start the ArangoDB server in a **development mode** using the directory `/home/user/apps` as the workspace and `/tmp/fancy_db` as your database directory.
-In development mode the server automatically monitors the workspace and detects any change made to the files.
-Production application are installed using the Foxx manager and changes will not be reloaded automatically.
+The command will start the ArangoDB server in a **development mode** using the directory `/home/user/apps` as the workspace and `/tmp/fancy_db` as your database directory.
+In development mode the server automatically reloads all application files on every request, so changes to the underlying files are visible instantly.

-Replace `/home/user/apps` with the apps path that you initially created.
-This is the path that you created the `my_app` directory in.
-Replace `/tmp/fancy_db` with the directory your database is located in.
+Note: the development mode is convenient when developing applications but the permanent reloading has an impact on performance.
+Therefore permanent reloading is only performed in development mode and not in production mode.
+Whenever you think your application is ready for production, you can install it using the Foxx manager and avoid the overhead of reloading.

 Now point your browser to `http://localhost:8529/dev/my_app/hello/YourName` and you should see "Hello YourName".